 - Anything unusual, such as stress, eating different foods, or being sick

-Most types of blood sugar meters can store hundreds of readings.
+Blood sugar meters can store hundreds of readings.
+Most types of meters can save readings to your computer or smart phone.
 This makes it easy to look back at your record and see where you may have had problems.

-You and your doctor should set a target goal for your blood sugar levels for different times during the day.
-If your blood sugar is higher than your goals for 3 straight days and you do not know why, call your doctor or nurse.
+You and your provider should set a target goal for your blood sugar level for different times of the day.
+If your blood sugar is higher than your goals for 3 straight days and you do not know why, call your provider.